 - Is there good street lighting?

-- Is it a primary snow plow road (This can also indicate lots of traffic)?
+- Is it a primary snow plow road?
+(If it is a primary snow plow road, this can indicate lots of traffic)

 - Is quick access to highways and interstates important?
 If this is close, do you hear noise that would disturb you?